 As waterbirth has been found to be a safe birth choice, this article aims to cover the most common questions about waterbirth.
 Birth is a life-changing event that can have long lasting physical and emotional effects on a woman and her baby.
 It’s important to learn about and then carefully consider the birth choices available to you.
 Waterbirth is one birth choice that is definitely worth exploring and learning about.

 Waterbirth can be defined as giving birth under water in a deep, warm tub or birth pool.
-Giving birth in the water is an excellent birth choice for women interested in having non-pharmaceutical pain relief and/or a low-intervention vaginal birth.
+Giving birth in the water is an excellent birth choice for women interested in having drug-free pain relief or a low-intervention vaginal birth.

 Some refer to waterbirth as “gentle birth” because the baby transitions from the warmth of the womb directly into a warm tub of water to the safety of mom’s chest (skin-to-skin).